In This Article

 Sole proprietors and single-member LLCs: Business income flows to Schedule C of the individual return.
 The deadline is April 15, 2026, with an extension to October 15.

-Quarterly Estimated Tax Deadlines 2026
+What Are the Quarterly Estimated Tax Payment Deadlines for 2026?

 NJ requires quarterly estimated tax payments (NJ-1040-ES) that mirror the federal estimated tax schedule.
 Estimated payments are required if you expect to owe more than $400 in NJ income tax after withholding and credits.